lowlander10000/Spa-Control-Bestway-Lay-Z-Spa/README.md

 - LittleFS
 - A compatible Bestway Lay-Z-Spa interface and level-shifting hardware as described by the upstream project

 The project is configured for the `nodemcuv2` PlatformIO environment at 160 MHz.
-It is **not an ESP32 project**.

 ## Quick start

 1. Install [Visual Studio Code](https://code.visualstudio.com/) and the [PlatformIO IDE](https://platformio.org/install/ide?install=vscode).